jeremyBanks/speedruns/README.md

 ### Import Data

-If you want to use the full data set, you'll need to import it.
+If you want to use the real data set, you'll need to import it.

 (Optional) You may want to start by downloading archived copies of `{runs,users,games}.jsonl.gz` from https://archive.org/download/speedrun.com-2019-04-27, and putting them in `data/api`, to reduce the amount you load through the API (which can take a long time).